apoorvjha/Event-Recommendation-Engine/readme.md

 =======================================================================================

-1. Image in the Events.
+1. Image in the Events. -> Done
-2. Delete from the view All Events (For Admin).
+2. Delete from the view All Events (For Admin). -> Done
 3. Add the recommendations for newly inducted users. -> Done
-4. User's list of all the event subsribers.
+4. User's list of all the event subsribers. -> Done

 =======================================================================================